Commercial Vehicle Group, Inc. (CVGI) CEO Harold Bevis on Q1 2020 Results - Earnings Call Transcript

 Harold Bevis

 Thank you, everyone for calling in.
 I appreciate the questions as well, very good, on point.
 I proud to be serving this industry and tell you that the team here is very focused and in sync with each other on a weekly basis to cycle down, cycle up as we go through a restart of this industry globally.
 Trucks will be rolling.
 I mean, this is more tied to commerce activity.
 So, there’s a lot of timing uncertainty with what we’re doing here.
 We’re absolutely a taker, being a JIT pull supplier to large commercial vehicle makers for their piece of the business, which is cycled down.
 And we’re also a taker as an OEM equipment supplier to e-commerce and military.
 And that is counteracting some of the downturn that we’ve seen in the core business.
 The aftermarket business has been impacted also, as trucks have been rolling little less during the coronavirus shelter-at-home stuff.
-But we also expect the ACP outlets to come true for that as well.
+But we also expect the ACT outlooks to come true for that as well.

 So, we really appreciate the time you took to speak with us this morning.
 And with that, we’ll end the call.
 Thank you, Chris.